 Main Street U.S.A.
 Decorations

-The best decorations are right when you enter the park, with large orange streamers across a majority of the buildings, and a giant Mickey pumpkin at the entrance.
+Some of the best decorations are right when you enter the park, with large orange streamers across a majority of the buildings, and a giant illuminated Mickey pumpkin at the entrance.
 The glowing, carved pumpkins representing each of the lands at the foot of the Walt Disney statue at the end of Main Street are also worth checking out and a great spot for taking a photo with a backdrop of the Sleeping Beauty Castle lit up at night.

-Tucked away in Frontierland, some of the best decorations await.
-First, there’s The Halloween Tree (based off of the 1972 fantasy novel by Ray Bradbury), which is an illuminated tree with mini pumpkins hanging from the branches.
-My favorite seasonal decorations were for Dia De Los Muertos, which was a nice nod to Mexican heritage and a large part of Southern California’s population.
+Some of the best decorations are tucked away in Frontierland.
+There’s The Halloween Tree (based off of the 1972 fantasy novel by Ray Bradbury), which is an illuminated tree with mini pumpkins hanging from the branches.
+Definitely worth checking out.
+There were also the Dia De Los Muertos decorations, which was a nice nod to Mexican heritage and a large part of Southern California’s population.
 It was good to see Disney being more inclusive in general, and I noticed that the announcements for rides are now in both English and Spanish, which is awesome.

 The other major attraction is Mickey’s Halloween Party, which requires a separate ticket.
 The park is closed to normal guests on the 13 nights that it’s held on.
 The highlights include the Frightfully Fun Parade, HalloScreams fireworks, costumes (though not mandatory), character meet-and-greets, and unlimited trick or treating.
 You can get into the park up to three hours earlier before the party starts to ride the rides, and you can also take advantage of the shorter ride lines during the party.
 If you have any dietary restrictions/allergies look out for the special marked bags.
 Advanced tickets are $95-$130, and you save if you are an annual pass holder.
 If you buy tickets day of they are $105-$130.